Fiserv/firstvision-latam/docs/spanish/casos-principales/gestion-cuentas.md

 This API use the account number for source account and account number for destination.

-**PUT** `/account/FL-transferP2P`
+**PUT** `/account/transferP2P`

 The description of each API field can be found within the specifications defined in the portal.

-## Cash-in / Cash-out
+## Cash-in & Cash-out Request

 Use this API **ACCOUNT/BALANCE** to apply a money amount from a Bank Branch, ATM, Web service etc, this money transfer does not make a debit from an existing account of credit, debit, or prepay, just this API post an specific money amount to a destination account.

-Use API parameters to allow that money transfer can be ready to use after API was call or wait until next day.

-**PUT** `/account/balance`

-The description of each API field can be found within the specifications defined in the portal.

-## Falcon Cash-in / Cash-out

-Use this API **ACCOUNT/FL-BALANCE** to money transfer amount from a Bank Branch, ATM, Web service etc, this money transfer does not make a debit from an existing account of credit, debit, or prepay, just this API post an specific money amount to a destination account.
-However, parameters previously defined, allow FALCON application (Card Fraud Control) audit this type of transactions.
+Also can be used to money transfer amount from a Bank Branch, ATM, Web service etc, this money transfer does not make a debit from an existing account of credit, debit, or prepay, just this API post an specific money amount to a destination account.
+However, parameters previously defined, allow Card Fraud Control)audit this type of transactions.

 Use API parameters to allow that money transfer can be ready to use after API was call or wait until next day.